With the table of times gone by,

 - 100 Recipes from the time of Louis XIV by Anne de Bergh and Joyce Briand

-- To find out more about the culinary art of the Grand Siècle :
+- To learn more about the Culinary Art of the Grand Siècle :

 - Vatel, The splendor of the table under Louis XIV by Nicole Garnier-Pelle